 KEY STAGE 4

-- 2. f) The way in which hormonal control occurs, including the effects of sex hormones. i) the defence mechanisms of the body. - 3. d) how sex is determined in humans.
+- 1. The way in which hormonal control occurs, including the effects of sex hormones. - 2.
+How sex is determined in humans.

 All of the above are statutory requirements and children may not be withdrawn from these lessons.